-UHNM have a programme of audits in place, action plans are devised by areas where issues are highlighted and fed back to the IPCC via the Matron for the area.
+UHNM have a programme of audits in place undertaken by both clinical areas and Infection Prevention Team to provide assurance around practice and ensuring that they consistently complying with evidence based practice and policies.
+Action plans are devised by areas where issues are highlighted and fed back to the IPCC via the Matron for the area.